lonycell/grafana.v7/docs/sources/installation/configuration.md

 export GF_AUTH_GOOGLE_CLIENT_SECRET=newS3cretKey
 ```

-> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart Grafana for the changes to take effect.
+> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart ThingSPIN for the changes to take effect.

 ## instance_name

 Set the name of the grafana-server instance.
 Used in logging, internal metrics, and clustering info.
 Defaults to: `${HOSTNAME}`, which will be replaced with
-environment variable `HOSTNAME`, if that is empty or does not exist Grafana will try to use
+environment variable `HOSTNAME`, if that is empty or does not exist ThingSPIN will try to use
 system calls to get the machine name.

 ## [paths]

 ### data

-Path to where Grafana stores the sqlite3 database (if used), file based sessions (if used), and other data.
+Path to where ThingSPIN stores the sqlite3 database (if used), file based sessions (if used), and other data.
 This path is usually specified via command line in the init.d script or the systemd service file.

 **macOS:** The default SQLite database is located at `/usr/local/var/lib/grafana`